a designer tests a serif font with a swatch of brand colors

 There are many things to consider when it comes to choosing a font for your website.
 First, you’ll want to think about the values that you want to communicate.

-For example, if you’re a professional corporation with high-profile clients, you wouldn’t want to choose a font that transmits informality or playfulness.
+For example, if you’re a professional corporation with high-profile clients, you wouldn’t want to choose a font that conveys informality or playfulness.
 On the other hand, if you’re a small business that sells artisanal pottery and other crafts, a plain and serious typeface might not reflect the artistic values of your brand.

 1. Merriweather

-Merriweather
+Merriweather font

 2. Exo

-Exo
+Exo font

 3. Corinthia

-Corinthia
+Corinthia font

 Corinthia falls under the script category and communicates a sense of creativity.
 It resembles cursive handwriting and could be ideal for a boutique shop or an artisan’s website.
 It would be best to use this font for page titles or headings (and not for longer texts), as its loops and curves can make it slightly difficult to read.